percona/pmm-doc/docs/setting-up/client/postgresql.md

 - `PORT`: PostgreSQL service port number.
 - `USER`: Database user allowed to connect via TLS.
 Should match the common name (CN) used in the client certificate.
 - `SERVICE`: Name to give to the service within PMM.

+#### Automatic discovery via CLI

+Starting with PMM 2.41.0, there is a new flag in `pmm-admin` to limit Auto-discovery:

+`--auto-discovery-limit=XXX`

+If the limit is equal to or greater than the number of databases, Automatic-discovery is enabled.
+If the limit is exceeded, then Automatic-discovery is disabled.

+In case of a default value of zero, `Automatic- discovery` is enabled with no limit.

+Example:

+If you set the limit to 10 and your PostgreSQL instance has 11 databases, Automatic-discovery will be disabled.

+`pmm-admin add postgresql --username="pmm-agent" --password="pmm-agent-password" --auto-discovery-limit=18`

 ## Check the service